 Receiving a Capital Improvement Credit

+- To receive approval from APCHA, submit a Capital Improvement case on HomeTrek.
+Contact City and/or County building departments to see if a building permit is required.
 If required, obtain a building permit(s).
 If the Building Department informs you that a permit is not required, you will need to obtain an email or other official document stating so.

 HomeTrek Capital Improvement Walk Through

 - Sales staff will review capital improvement case and inform you whether items are eligible for capital improvement credit.